laravel-zero/phar-updater/README.md

 ## Update Strategies

-### SHA-1 / SHA-256 Hash Synchronisation
+### SHA-1 / SHA-256 / SHA-512 Hash Synchronisation

-The phar-updater package only (that will change!) supports an update strategy where phars are updated according to the SHA-1 or SHA-256 hash of the current PHAR file available remotely.
+The phar-updater package supports an update strategy where phars are updated according to the SHA-1, SHA-256, or SHA-512 hash of the current PHAR file available remotely.
 This assumes the existence of only two to three remote files:

 * myname.phar
 * myname.version